-- 53.032 Comparative Industrial Societies A

-- 53.042 Comparative Industrial Societies B
+53.032 Comparative Industrial Societies A53.042 Comparative Industrial Societies B

-- 53.052 Social Anthropology A

-- 53.062 Social Anthropology B
+53.052 Social Anthropology A53.062 Social Anthropology B

-At the graduate level the degrees of Doctor of Philosophy and Master of Arts are offered in most schools of the Faculty.
+At the graduate level the degrees of Doctor of Philosophy and Master of Arts are offered.

 The Faculty of Arts offers two kinds of graduate work leading to the award of the degree of Master of Arts: the MA at Honours level, which is primarily awarded for a written thesis, is intended chiefly for graduates engaged in research; while the MA at Pass level, in which there is more emphasis upon coursework and formal instruction, is intended for graduates who wish to expand and extend their undergraduate knowledge by further intensive training with less emphasis upon original research work.